 The Cannabis Spa Book is the first book to be published about the groundbreaking topics of external marijuana preparations like lotions, bath salts, balms, poultices, ointments and so much more!
 The book has 75+ recipes and a complete “Quick Start” chapter that will get you started making your own cannabis lotion and other topical products with ingredients you have in your kitchen right now.

-Marijuana cream or lotion provides a different way of medicating with cannabis and experiencing the soothing and pain relieving effects of cannabis while still being able to drive a car, work, and go about activities the same way you would if you had taken an aspirin.
+Marijuana salve or lotion provides a different way of medicating with cannabis and experiencing the soothing and pain relieving effects of cannabis while still being able to drive a car, work, and go about activities the same way you would if you had taken an aspirin.

 Cannabis creams will not make you feel “high” or intoxicated, typically.
 The topical medicinal benefits of cannabis have been known for thousands of years in India and China.
 There are a lot of benefits to this newly rediscovered way to enjoy and obtain benefits from the cannabis plant.